Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space: Methods

 \subsection{Overall Architecture}

-Our architecture is a GPT-2-style decoder-only transformer \citep{Radford2019LanguageMA}, trained using the cross-entropy language modeling objective.
+Our architecture is a decoder-only transformer \citep{Radford2019LanguageMA}, trained using the cross-entropy language modeling objective.

 To achieve parallel computation, we want to allocate more residual streams corresponding to tokens that require more computation.
-To enable this, we propose a special type of transformer operation named ``forking'', described in \cref{sec:forking}, which can duplicate or remove some input residual streams for future computation.
+To enable this, we propose a special type of operation named ``forking'', described in \cref{sec:forking}, which can duplicate or remove some residual streams for future computation.

 The amount of forking is controlled by assigning a ``cumulative score'' between 0 and 1 to each residual stream.
-Each forking operation computes a ``keep score'' for each residual stream, which is multiplied to the cumulative score to update it, as well as a new ``fork score'' for the new residual.
+This score can be interpreted as the stream's existence indicator.
+In the forking operator, for each residual, the score is multiplied by two newly computed scores: ``keep score'' for updating the current stream, and a ``fork score'' indicating the importance of creating a new copy of this stream.
 We describe the computation of these scores in \cref{sec:scoring}.

-This setup reduces the dynamic computation task to determining which residual streams to keep or delete based on the value of cumulative scores: we take the top-k of the scores and perform their corresponding (i.e., keep / fork) actions.
+This setup reduces the dynamic computation task to determining which residual streams to keep or delete based on the value of cumulative scores: we take the top-k of the scores and keep their corresponding residuals (i.e., keep / fork).
 As long as the ``useful'' tokens receive the highest scores, the extra computation should help the performance of the model.
 To train the model to use the scores correctly, attention and residual updates are attenuated by the cumulative scores (\cref{sec:residual}).
 That is, the tokens that the model needs to attend to and update the most become implicitly the highest-scoring tokens to be duplicated.

 Additionally, we take special care about the RoPE position embeddings: we apply a ``partial rotation'' to the forked tokens proportional to the number of forks: the more forks a token has, the ``closer together'' each of their forks are.
 This design is described in detail in \cref{sec:partial-rope}.